-NOMS works with civil society organisations at national level and locally.
+NOMS works with civil society organizations at national level and locally.
 Examples include:

+(i) CLINKS

-(i) CLINKS, at national level, delivers an umbrella organisation role,supporting other third sector organisations that work with offenders and their families.Over nine hundreds voluntary organisations are responsible for more than twothousands projects that provide services to offenders.
-CLINKS role includes to promote the work of Civil Society organisations, to facilitate effective partnerships, and to undertake research and development
+CLINKS, at national level, fulfills an umbrella organization role, supporting other third sector organizations that work with offenders and their families.
+Over nine hundreds voluntary organizations are responsible for more than two thousands projects that provide services to offenders.
+CLINKS role includes promoting the work of civil society organizations, facilitating effective partnerships, and undertaking research and development.

-As well as supporting civil society, including mentor, organisations, CLINKS estimate that about three quarters of prisoners would be willing to do voluntary work if it were available.
+As well as supporting civil society, including mentoring organizations, CLINKS estimates that about three quarters of prisoners would be willing to do voluntary work if it were available.
 Prisoners provide an increasingly rich source of volunteers - working as peer mentors sometimes alongside paid or other voluntary staff.
 In total, more than seven thousand volunteers contribute to the rehabilitation of offenders nationally.

+(ii) NACRO

-(ii) NACRO directly delivers a range of services which support the work of other organisations working with offenders n the public, private or civil society sectors.
+NACRO directly delivers a range of services which support the work of other organizations working with offenders in the public, private or civil society sectors.
 Services include:

-(a) Resettlement consultancy in prisons - working closely with prison governors and other prison staff to help develop positive regimes with resettlement advice projects.

-(b) Resettlement training - regular training courses at the Prison Service College and at individual prisons, including training prisoners as peer advisers.
-NACRO has developed specialist training material, including on dealing with older prisoners and managing money.

-© Resettlement Plus Helpline offers information and advice to professionals working with prisoners and ex-offenders - as well as to individuals and their friends and family members.

-(d) Resettlement Service Finder.
-This online database holds details of more than 10,000 community services for ex-offenders

-(e) Resettlement provision in prisons.
+- (a) Resettlement consultancy in prisons working closely with prison governors and other prison staff to help develop positive regimes with resettlement advice projects. - (b) Resettlement training regular training courses at the Prison Service College and at individual prisons, including training prisoners as peer advisers.
+NACRO has developed specialist training material, including on dealing with older prisoners and managing money. - (c) Resettlement Plus Helpline offers information and advice to professionals working with prisoners and ex-offenders as well as to individuals and their friends and family members. - (d) Resettlement Service Finder.
+This online database holds details of more than 10,000 community services for ex-offenders. - (e) Resettlement provision in prisons.
 NACRO runs resettlement advice services in nearly 40 prisons.

+(iii) SOVA

-(iii) SOVA.
-"Supporting Others through Volunteer Action" is a leading national volunteer mentoring organisation working with those socially and economically disadvantaged in England and Wales.
-It delivers more than 60 projects:
+"Supporting Others through Volunteer Action" is a leading national volunteer mentoring organization working with those socially and economically disadvantaged in England and Wales.
+It delivers more than 60 projects.

-(iv) St Giles Trust.
+(iv) St Giles Trust

 The St Giles Trust delivers a range of services to serving prisoners and following release, including to short-term prisoners who do not receive statutory support from the probation service.
 One of the most innovative approaches is the Peer Advice Project.
 This meets demand for advice services amongst the prison population by using an under-used resource - serving prisoners.
-It trains serving prisoners to NVQ Level 3 in Information, Advice and Guidance and enables them to help other prisoners by gaining valuable practical experience as part of the vocational element of the course.
+It trains serving prisoners to NVQ Level 3 in 'Information, Advice and Guidance' and enables them to help other prisoners by gaining valuable practical experience as part of the vocational element of the course.